Akshay2996/RoboFriends/README.md

 ##### `npm install`

-It installs the dependencies (if any) using the package.json file.
+It installs the dependencies using the package.json file.

 ##### `npm start`